marijnbent/obsidian-print/README.md

 The **Obsidian Print** plugin adds a print functionality to your Obsidian workspace.
 You can activate the print action from the Command Palette or via the printer ribbon icon.

-> [!IMPORTANT]
+> **[!IMPORTANT]**
->  Printing is currently supported only when you are in the reading view.
+>  Printing is supported only when you are in the reading view.
+To switch to reading mode, use the icon in the top right corner, run "Toggle Reading Mode" via the Command Palette or use the shortcut (Cmd/Ctrl + E).

 ## Features

-- **Print Action**: Easily print your notes directly from Obsidian.
-- **Command Palette Integration**: Activate the print action via the Command Palette.
+- **Command Palette Action**: Activate the print action via the Command Palette.
-- **Printer Ribbon Icon**: Access the print function quickly with the printer icon.
+- **Printer Ribbon Icon**: Activate the print function quickly with the printer icon.
 - **Direct Print**: Skip the print modal and send your document directly to the default printer.
 - **Debug Mode**: Open the print window with your notes content to troubleshoot and adjust styling issues.